apgeorg/tiny_usb_cam/README.md

-# ros-usb-cam
+This is a small ROS package for USB cameras  written in python.
-ROS package for USB cams
+Please note that this implementation is neither endorsed by nor affiliated with ROS.org.